dawelab/Age_Structure/ILS/readme.md

+### Pseudocode for LIS implementation in alignment chaining
 ## LIS algorithm
 - Input: Array A of integers, length n
   * In the alignment context, array A stores the starting coordinate of each query alignment in minimap2 output